yehia67/documentation/wallets/0.1/introduction/overview.md

 # Wallets

 **A wallet is an application that stores your seed and keeps a record of transactions in a database.
-You can use wallets simplify the process of securing your seed, sending transactions, and managing your balance.**
+You can use wallets to simplify the process of securing your seed, sending transactions, and managing your balance.**

 -------------------------
 ![Trinity](../images/trinity.png)